NVIDIA/workbench-example-agentic-rag/README.md

    * Create account, verify email.
    * Make a Cloud Account.
    * Click your initial > `API Keys`.
-   * Create and save your key.
+   * Create and save your key because you may need it for other projects.

 3. Get a Tavily account and an API key.
    * Go to [Tavily](https://tavily.com/) and create an account.
    * Create an API key on the overview page.

-4. Have some pdfs or web pages to put in the RAG.
+4. Configure the NVIDIA and Tavily API keys as [secret environment variables in Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/environment/variables.html#basic-usage-for-environment-variables)

-5. NVIDIA Employees: Configure `INTERNAL_API` API key to use internal endpoints instead of public ones.
+> **Note**: NVIDIA Employees: Configure `INTERNAL_API` environment variable for internal endpoints instead of public ones.

-#### Opening the Chat
+### Start the Chat

 1. Open NVIDIA AI Workbench.
 Select a [location to work in](https://docs.nvidia.com/ai-workbench/user-guide/latest/locations/locations.html).